idnahacks/GoodHound/README.md

 All options are __optional__.
 The default behaviour is to connect to a neo4j server setup with the default ip (http://localhost:7474) and credentials (neo4j:neo4j), calculate the busiest paths from non-admin users to highvalue targets as defined with the default Bloodhound setup, and print the top 5 busiest paths to the screen.

 The neo4j database will need to already have the Sharphound collector output uploaded using the Upload button in the Bloodhound GUI.
+An example Sharphound output collected using [Bad Blood](https://github.com/davidprowe/BadBlood) on a [Detection Labs](https://detectionlab.network/) can be found in this repo at [/Sample%20SharpHound%20Output](/Sample%20SharpHound%20Output).

 The output shows a total number of unique users that have a path to a HighValue target.
 It then breaks this down to individual paths, ordered by the busiest path.